microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 > If you need to move the players start point, then **move the scene content and NOT the camera**!

 ### 5. Hit play
 Press the play button to start the scene.
-Press WASD keys to fly around the scene.
-Press and hold right mouse to look around.
-Press and hold space to turn on right hand.
-Try pressing buttons using either the far hand ray or near interaction by moving the hand.

-You are now ready to start building your Mixed Reality Solution, just start adding content and get building.
+You are now ready to start building your project, just start adding content and get building.
 Here are suggested next steps.

 ## Get building your project